argilla-io/biome-text/docs/docs/documentation/basics.md

 )
 ```

-but we could also combine both *title* and *review* to feed them as input features like so:
+but we could also combine both *title* and *review* to feed them as input features:

 ```python{3}
 train_ds = DataSource(